 Posted on Tuesday 02 October 2018

-In many cases, having a degree opens up doors to better job opportunities and an overall higher quality of life.
-Lots of young adults take out student loans in order to pursue higher education.
-With an education, you can get a job with a higher salary, meaning that a student loan is an investment that will generates revenue in the future.
+In many cases, having a degree opens up doors to better job opportunities and overall higher quality of life.
+Many young adults take out student loans in order to pursue higher education.
+With higher education, you can get a job with a higher salary, meaning that a student loan is an investment that will generate revenue in the future.

 Additionally, once you get a job, your salary will be largely determined by your field of study.
 An engineering degree and a philosophy degree entail two entirely different pay grades.

 Having a degree will definitely move your job application up in the pile, but whether or not a large student loan is a good debt or bad debt depends on how you go about it.

 As the job market becomes more and more competitive, many people are opting to start their own enterprises.
 Starting a business requires money, and while angel investors, venture capitalists, or even family and friends can help get you started, many choose to take out loans.

 There are overwhelming benefits to being in business for yourself.
 Financial freedom is just the tip of the iceberg.
 However, like higher education, entrepreneurship debt can be a two-edged sword.
 If your business fails, you’ll have to pay back your loans as well as any subsequent interest, leaving you worse off in the end.